blockxlabs/enzyme/readme.md

 ### Initial Setup

-Choose a strong password.
+After agreeing to the Terms of Use, create a strong password.
 This is used to encrypt your data so that other Chrome extensions can't read it.
 ![password screenshot](./docs/images/password.png)

 If you want to start fresh, use the newly-generated account.
 Copy the seed phrase and save it somewhere safe (as it is required to send DOTs and sign transactions).